AdilusPrimus/dd-integrations-extras/README.md

 # Custom DataDog Agents Docker Build Specifications Configured with Integrations Targetting Specific Use Cases

 The custom dd-agents custom configurations were added to the custom-dd-agents folder.

 It is DockerFiles where the scoped integration libraries are copied into the image plus the corresponding configurations.

+You can find the covered scenarios as well as the build files under the folder <YOUR_WORKSPACE>/custom-dd-agents

 # Datadog Agent and API Integrations